 A magical thing happens when you pair carbs and protein together.

-“When we pair a carb-rich snack such as an apple, with a protein such as peanut butter, our body takes a bit longer to digest it, therefore giving it more staying-power for lasting energy,” says Katie Hake, a registered dietitian nutritionist and certified personal trainer.
+“When we pair a carb-rich snack such as an apple, with a protein such as peanut butter, our body takes a bit longer to digest it, therefore giving it more staying-power for lasting energy,” says Katie Hake, RDN, CPT.